alexis-renard/pre-commit-terraform-demo/README.md

 ## Terraform module overview
 This module contains a compliant and a non compliant s3 bucket resources.
-The compliant one includes a tfsec:ignore)
+The compliant one includes a `tfsec:ignore` comment.

+You want more ?
+An example is also available for deploying an EC2 instance with some security groups under the `other-code-examples/` folder.
+Uncomment the exclude from the `.pre-commit-config.yaml` to check how secure the given code is.

 ## Layer terraform documentation